n_build_threads. Controls the number of threads used to build

 deprecated this never made it to CRAN, this is unlikely to have affected many

 input graph as a sparse N x N matrix.
-For lvish
+For lvish, use "P" instead of

 is a further sparsifying step where edges with a very low membership are removed